Sonwalkar/apiforstore/README.md

 ### Step by step Process to run locally

-1. Make sure python installed on loacl machine
+1. Make sure python installed on local machine

 2. Also make sure django is also installed on local machine